Letter from a patient:

 A Transitions At Home PT follows behind as Joan walks, something Joan was told likely wouldn't be possible.

-Ed: Quality Care in the Comfort of Home
+Ed: Medical care in the comfort of home

 Ed is 25 years and has battled Multiple Sclerosis (MS) for four years.
 After a recent hospitalization, he sought out inpatient rehabilitation at Holton Manor in Elkhorn, WI.
 When he was well enough to go home but still required care, he contacted Transitions At Home and was paired with licensed RNs and the same physical therapists he’d been working with for the past two years during outpatient therapy at Core Rehabilitation.
 Notably, he also became one of Core Rehab’s first aquatic therapy patients following the installation of a new therapy pool in 2015.
 Click here to continue reading Ed's story.